bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Bands
 ~~~~~

-It is also possible to display filled, shaded bands between adjacent
+It is possible to display filled, shaded bands between adjacent grid lines.
-grid lines.
-The visual appearance of these bands is controlled by a
+The visual appearance of these bands is controlled by a collection of
-collection of `Fill Properties`_, prefixed with ``band_``.
-For instance,
+`Fill Properties`_, and `Hatch Properties`_, prefixed with ``band_``.
+For
-to set the color of grid bands, use ``band_fill_color``.
+instance, to set the color of grid bands, use ``band_fill_color``.
 To hide grid
 bands, set their fill color to ``None`` (this is the default).

+Here is an example demonstrating bands filled with a solid color:

 .. bokeh-plot:: docs/user_guide/examples/styling_grid_band_fill.py
+    :source-position: above

+And here is an example demonstrating bands filled with a hatch pattern:

+.. bokeh-plot:: docs/user_guide/examples/styling_grid_band_hatch.py
     :source-position: above

 .. _userguide_styling_grid_bounds: